mayurchauhan91/Background-Generator-React/README.md

 This will generate the gradient color from right to left which you can see the tags.

-I have used pure Javascript in order to achieve the background color and html is used to display the event occurring.
+I have used ReactJS in order to achieve the background color and html is used to display the event occurring.